 - Students from Kindergarten-Grade 12 can still attend full time school as long as all students are seated 6 feet/2 meters apart.

 - As per the government – Limited Use of Schools

-- In-class learning is suspended if mandated by the government
+- In-class learning could be suspended if mandated by the government

-- We would continue to communicate via email, and provide instruction by utilizing Google G-Suite and Seesaw as well as distributing paper packages in the elementary grades
+- For those accessing remote learning, we will continue to communicate via email, and provide instruction by utilizing Google G-Suite and Seesaw as well as distributing paper packages in the elementary grades.

 Plans for Thorough Cleaning and Sanitizing